FAenX/rusha_django_project/README.md

 `docker-compose -f docker-compose-dev.yml up`

-Basically i am trying to build an infrastructure that 'high level' looks like the image below, so let the complexity begin...
+Basically i am trying to build an infrastructure that 'high level' looks like the image below, (apologies for the crudeness)...

+Eventually the plan is to replace Docker with k8s.

 ![high level](https://drive.google.com/uc?export=view&id=1rIn8i7xZXocjQ5AfaQqDeWUk-Y3907Hd)